labex-labs/open-source-labs/django/lab-06-add-a-stylesheet-and-an-image/step1.md

 python manage.py runserver 0.0.0.0:8080
 ```

-Reload HTTP 8080 tab and you should see that the question links are green (Django style!) which means that your stylesheet was properly loaded.
+Reload **Web 8080** tab and you should see that the question links are green (Django style!) which means that your stylesheet was properly loaded.

 ![Alt text](./assets/20230908-15-29-11-ztyI1umP.png)